 June 30, 2018

-The theatrical trailer of “Chez nous” (a.k.a.
-“This Is Our Land”, 2017), a drama and the latest feature Mr. Belvaux made up until now.
-He’s currently working on a new screenplay.
+“Chez nous” (2017, trailer), the latest feature Mr. Belvaux made up until now; he’s currently writing a new screenplay.

 ALLONS Z’ENFANTS (1981) DIR Yves Boisset SCR Yves Boisset, Jacques Kirsner (novel by Yves Gibeau) CAM Pierre-William Glenn ED Albert Jurgenson MUS Philippe Sarde CAST Lucas Belvaux (Simon Chalumot), Jean Carmet, Jean-Pierre Aumont, Jean-François Stévenin, Jacques Denis, Eve Cotton